Punktum-dk/epp-service-specification/README.md

 DK Hostmaster specifies rules ownership of DNSSEC keys.
 If you provide DNSSEC keys a part of registration, the keys are associated with the registrant as owner.
 If you want to specify another owner, please specify the `tech` or `keyholder` role (see: Role Mapping under: create domain command).

-Not all algorithms are not supported, please refer to the [DK Hostmaster Name Service specification][dkhm-name-service-specification].
+Not all algorithms are supported, please refer to the [DK Hostmaster Name Service specification][dkhm-name-service-specification] for a complete list of supported algorithms.

 <a name="contact-creation"></a>
 ## Contact Creation

-This command does not support the feature of providing own userid.
+This command does not support the feature of providing a predefined userid.
 The userid has to be specified as `auto` and the userid is assigned by DK Hostmaster.
 See also information on the create contact command.

-<a name="host-status-update"></a>
+<a name="host-update"></a>
-## Host Status Update
+## Host Update

 This command does not support the setting and removal of status using the XML element: `host:status`.
 The status is assigned by DK Hostmaster.
 See also information on the update host command.

 <a name="domain-update"></a>
 ## Domain Update

-This command does not support the change of the registrant.
+This command does not support the change of the registrant and the setting and removal of status using the XML element: `domain:status`.
+The status is assigned by DK Hostmaster.
+See also information on the update domain command.

 <a name="waiting-list"></a>
 ## Waiting List